Last Updated on August 6, 2022 by Max

 As an endocrine disruptor, DDT may cause spontaneous abortions,

 preterm birth, disruption in semen quality, menstruation, gestational length, and duration of lactation, and impaired thyroid function in pregnancy and childhood.

 A significant correlation between prostate cancer risk and exposure to DDT, Simazine, and Lindane was found among 1,516 prostate cancer cases in British Columbia, Canada.

 Chlordecone Insecticide Cyclodiene.
 Chlordecone is another estrogenic insecticide that has been used widely in the world for over 30 years.
-It is now forbidden in the western world, and in the US, but only after many thousands of tonnes had been produced.
+It is now forbidden in the western world and the US, but only after many thousands of tonnes have been produced.
 In a study of 709 prostate cancer cases between 2004 and 2007 in Guadeloupe, prostate cancer risk rose with increasing plasma Chlordecone concentration.
-This substance binds the estrogen receptor which is in charge of the adverse effects of estrogen on the prostate, such as inflammation, aberrant proliferation, and malignancy, providing additional support for the hypothesis that estrogens increase the risk of prostate cancer.
+This substance binds the estrogen receptor, which is in charge of the adverse effects of estrogen on the prostate, such as inflammation, aberrant proliferation, and malignancy, providing additional support for the hypothesis that estrogens increase the risk of prostate cancer.

 Hundreds of studies convincingly show that prostate cancer is associated with pesticide use.
 These chemicals are stable substances and save their toxicity for tens of years in our soils, being available for the next generations.
-From the soil, the pesticides get into the crops, from the crops -into the animals and from animals -into humans, at each stage accumulating at more and more concentrations.
-Check any substance from the list above, and you will find how meat from the delicacy and healthy food can be transformed into the source of harm to our body.
+From the soil, the pesticides get into the crops, from the crops -into the animals and into humans, at each stage accumulating at more and more concentrations.
+Check any substance from the list above, and you will find how meat from delicacy and healthy food can be transformed into a source of harm to our bodies.

-Hormones in the red meat may increase your risk of prostate cancer.
+Hormones in red meat may increase your risk of prostate cancer.